10 Fascinating Wedding Traditions from Around the World

 Showing them the money in Cuba

 Since it is still a communist country, weddings in Cuba are nonreligious, civil ceremonies.
 Even so, they can be extravagant affairs, earmarked by interesting customs, such as the money dance.
 Meant to help fill the newlywed’s coffers, this interactive tradition is also tons of fun for guests.
 After the formal ceremony’s pomp and circumstance has been completed, men who wish to dance with the bride must first pin money to her dress.
 This (highly profitable) custom is also common in parts of the southern United States, Poland, and Greece.
+The southern United States has plenty of other fascinating wedding traditions—like brides burying a bottle of bourbon before their wedding.
 Here’s advice for a happy marriage that couples around the world could use.

 Stretching out the ceremony in Pakistan